 - juice of 1 lemon

-- 2 tsp sachets vanilla sugar or 2 vanilla essence
+- 2 tsp vanilla essence or 2 sachets vanilla sugar

 - golden seedless raisins (sultanas) optional

 - sifted confectioners' sugar

 Recipe courtesy of Roz Denny, Modern German Food

 Preheat the oven to 320 degrees F.

 Lightly grease the sides of a 9-inch springform cake tin.
 Using the base as a template cut the sponge flan to fit the inside of the tin.
-Line the base first with a disc of baking paper then press the cut sponge cake circle down on the base of the tin.
+Line the base first with a disc of parchment paper, then press the cut sponge cake circle down on the base of the tin.
 Make sure it is a snug fit so the liquid mixture doesn't seep out during baking.

 Beat together the Quark, two creams, sugar, eggs, lemon and vanilla sugar or essence in a food processor or by hand in a large bowl (If golden raisins are used, add two good handfuls at this stage).

 Pour on top of the sponge flan base and bake for about 40 minutes until the top is golden brown.
 Turn off the oven and leave the cake inside for another hour to prevent the surface from cracking.